The average American spends over three hours a day on their smartphones (not including calls) and companies are pushing to gain a share of that time.

 The leading general-purpose mobile payment systems in America are Apple Pay, Google Pay, and Samsung Pay.
 At least half of US retailers accept these, which makes it easier for consumers to leave their wallets at home.

 Look for more brick and mortar businesses to begin accepting mobile payments.
 There’s also a trend towards loyalty programs with integrated mobile wallets that bears watching.

 The Starbucks app’s mobile payment option saw over a million more users than Apple Pay in 2018, and over twice the number of Google Pay users.
-It will be interesting to see how this develops in 2019.
+It will be interesting to see how this develops.

 6. Mobile AI